 - Do they tend to revise best reading through notes and textbooks?

 - Does your child prefer revising through doing questions and examples done in class, quizzing themselves and practicing mock exams?

-Some subjects might require additional effort if they don’t feel as comfortable with the syllabus, for which it could also be a good idea to consider revision courses such as one day courses which are short, concise and intensive.
+Some subjects might require additional effort if they don’t feel as comfortable with the syllabus, for which it could also be a good idea to consider revision courses for A Levels and GCSEs, which are short, concise and intensive.

 3. Revision Resources and Materials

 Preparing for exams: What resources should pupils use?

 You can’t be expected to put up a shelf without a hammer, so why would you expect your child to be successful in their exams without the right resources to help them revise and prepare for them?

 - School worksheets.
 Throughout the year, make sure your child keeps various handouts, worksheets, mock tests, and answer sheets provided to them by teachers and tutors.

 - Tutoring, study groups & revision courses.
 Revising can seem to children like an extremely solitary task.
 Yet this doesn’t need to be.

 - If your child has proven to work well with certain friends or know people who do well in particular subjects, encourage them to reach out to them or maybe form a joint study group.

 - Alternatively, having a tutor or signing up to a revision course could benefit your child greatly.
 Whether they are working one to one with their tutor, or as part of a small revision group, these two options could provide your child with more support and structure they might need to excel.
 In addition, they can also offer expert advice, show them what to look out for and what the examiners expect from their answers.

 - Revision courses can also turn out to be a very effective way to helping your child revise effectively, as would help them structure their study time instead of worrying about revision.
 This can also give them the opportunity to share their anxieties, discuss topics to help them enhance their understanding, and benefit from each other’s strengths.